BCDevOps/nr-apm-stack/event-stream-processing/README.md

 curl -s -X POST -H "Content-Type: application/json" -d @samples/deployment-metrics.json "http://localhost:3000?print=true"
 ```

-### Sending Test Data - fluentbit

-Fluentbit can also send data to an http endpoint.
-In the samples directory, `metrics-docker.sh` will run fluentbit in a container and send data to the local endpoint.
-The lambda must first be running.
-If the lambda is not running in a container there will a networking issue.

 ## Testing with Funbucks

 These instructions assume you are using podman.
 Run the following to build the local lambda image.